 Taste the best of the Bellagio with this brunch that combines Asian fare with breakfast faves while you look out at the Fountains of Bellagio.
 Order the Peking duck served tableside or build your own omelet with organic brown eggs.

-Kim Canteenwalla and Elizabeth Blau’s new restaurant serves up brunch from 11:30 a.m. to 2:30 p.m.
-Saturdays and Sundays with a mix of breakfast fare, sandwiches, pizzas and salads.
+Kim Canteenwalla and Elizabeth Blau’s new restaurant serves up brunch from 11:30 a.m. to 3 p.m.
+Sundays with a mix of breakfast fare, sandwiches, pizzas and salads.
 Look for monkey bread, a weekend fritatta, blueberry pancakes, crunchy Nutella French toast and more.
-Honey Salt will also have weekly cocktail specials during brunch.
+Honey Salt also has weekly cocktail specials during brunch.
+Look for the bloody Mary caddy with ingredients such as Stoli hot jalapeño and 2nite vodkas, housemade bloody Mary mix, farm fresh vegetables, Tabasco, fresh horseradish, manchego cheese and Slim Jims.
+The caddy can be shared among diners at a table for $40.

 The gospel brunch at House of Blues features down home Southern cooking with Creole-Cajun favorites such as the breakfast bananas Foster French toast, spicy jambalaya, creamy cheese grits and more.
 Carving stations, a salad bar, unlimited shrimp cocktails and waffles with seasonal fruit will fill you up.
 All of this is capped with amazing gospel music performances within the restaurant.